A linear program for testing nonclassicality and an open-source implementation

-We reiterate that the core of our algorithm is a special case of the linear program introduced in Section~IV.C of Ref.~\cite{gitton2020solvable}.
+\emph{Related linear programs---} We reiterate that the core of our linear program is closely related to the linear program introduced in Section~4.2 of Ref.~\cite{gitton2020solvable} as specialised to the polytopic case (that we consider here) in Section~4.3 of Ref.~\cite{gitton2020solvable}.
 However, the approach of Ref.~\cite{gitton2020solvable} differs from ours in a critical preprocessing step, and so its assessment of classicality differs from ours in some examples.
 Indeed, their proposal deems Example 2 nonclassical, while our approach deems it classical.
 But, the `nonclassical' verdict is clearly mistaken, since all the states and effects in that example are simultaneously diagonalizable.
-Still, we emphasize that the mathematical tools of Ref.~\cite{gitton2020solvable} are quite useful and applicable to our notion of classicality, and indeed even extend some results to non-polytopic GPTs (although in this case, testing for nonclassicality is likely not a linear program).
+Still, we emphasize that the mathematical tools of Ref.~\cite{gitton2020solvable} are quite useful and applicable to our notion of classicality, and indeed even extend some results to non-polytopic GPTs (although in this case, testing for nonclassicality is likely not a linear program) via inner and outer polytopic approximations as discussed in Section~4.4 of Ref.~\cite{gitton2020solvable}.

 Ref.~\cite{Schmid2018} also presented a linear programming approach which could determine if a prepare-measure scenario admits of a noncontextual model or not.
 In that work, however, the input to the linear program required the specification of a set of operational equivalences for the states and another set for the effects.
 In contrast, in the current work, the input to the algorithm is simply a set of quantum (or GPT) states and effects.
 The full set of operational equivalences that hold among states and among effects are derivable from this input; however, one need not consider them explicitly.
 The linear program we present here determines if there is a noncontextual model with respect to {\em all} of the operational equivalences that hold in quantum theory (or within the given GPT).